Prataparudra: Southern campaigns

 Taking advantage of the Khalji invasion, the Kakatiya vassals at the frontier provinces asserted independence.
-When Mallideva, the Vaidumba chief of Gandikota, attempted to overthrew his suzerainty, Prataparudra sent his general Juttaya Lemka Gomkya Reddi to Gandikota.
-Gomkya Reddi defeated Mallideva, and was appointed as the governor of Gandikota and its surrounding areas.
+When Mallideva, the Vaidumba chief of Gandikota, attempted to overthrow his suzerainty, Prataparudra sent his general Juttaya Lemka Gomkya Reddi to Gandikota.
+Reddi defeated Mallideva, and was appointed governor of Gandikota and its surrounding areas.

 Another insubordinate chief was Ranganatha, the Telugu Chola ruler of Nellore.
 In 1311, Prataparudra's overlord Alauddin asked him to contribute forces to Malik Kafur's invasion of the Pandya kingdom.
 On his way to the Pandya territory, Prataparudra visited Ranganatha's territory, and suppressed the rebellion.

-By the mid-1301s, the Pandya kingdom had been weakened by a war of succession between the brothers Sundara and Vira, and the Muslim raids.
+By the mid-1310s, the Pandya kingdom had been weakened by a war of succession between the brothers Sundara Pandya and Vira Pandya, and the Muslim raids.
 After Alauddin's death in 1316, the Hoysala king Ballala launched a fresh invasion of the Pandya territory.
 According to a Daksharama inscription, the Kakatiya commander Peda Rudra defeated Ballala and his allies — Shambhuvaraya of Padaividu and Yadavaraya of Chandragiri.
 After this victory, he occupied Kanchi in the Pandya territory.

 When the Pandya forces tried to evict the Kakatiyas from Kanchi, Prataparudra himself led an army against them, supported by his generals Muppidinayaka, Recherla Era Dacha, Manavira, and Devarinayaka.
 The Pandyas were forced to retreat after a battle near Kanchi.
 The Kakatiya general Devarinayaka penetrated further into the Pandya territory, and defeated Vira Pandya and his ally Malayala Tiruvadi Ravivarman Kulashekhara.
 The Kakatiyas then reinstated Sundara Pandya at Viradhavala.
 To commemorate his victory, Devarinayaka granted the Salakalavidu village to Sriranganatha in 1317.

 Mubarak Shah's invasion

 After Alauddin's death, Malik Kafur installed Alauddin's minor son Shihab-ud-din Omar as a puppet monarch on the throne of Delhi.
 However, Alauddin's elder son Qutubuddin Mubarak Shah soon killed Kafur, and became the Sultan.
-By this time, Ramachandra's son-in-law Harapaladeva had rebelled at Devagiri, and Prataparudra had stopped sending tribute payments to Delhi.
+By this time, Ramachandra's son-in-law Harapaladeva had rebelled at Devagiri, and Prataparudra had stopped sending tribute payments to the Khaljis.
 Mubarak Shah suppressed the rebellion at Devagiri, and then sent his general Khusrau Khan to Warangal in 1318.
-Prataparudra did not offer much resistance, and made a tribute payment in form of 100 elephants, 12,000 horses, gold, and precious stones.
+Prataparudra did not offer much resistance, and made a tribute payment in the form of 100 elephants, 12,000 horses, gold, and precious stones.
 In addition, he agreed to cede five districts of his kingdom to Mubarak Shah.